MicrosoftDocs/memdocs/sccm/core/understand/fundamentals-of-managing-devices.md

  - Software update-based installation.

- - Use a group policy.
+ - Group policy.

  - Manual installation on a computer.
- - Include the client as part of an operating system image that you deploy.
+ - Including the client as part of an operating system image that you deploy.

  After the client is installed, you can simplify the tasks of managing devices by using collections.
 Collections are groups of devices or users that you create so that you can manage them as a group.
-For example, you might want to install a mobile device application on all mobile devices that are enrolled by Configuration Manager.
-If this is the case, you could use the All Mobile Devices collection.
+For example, you might want to install a mobile device application on all mobile devices that Configuration Manager enrolls.
+If this is the case, you can use the All Mobile Devices collection.

  For more information, see these topics: